vetsuisse-unibe/ngs_course_2025/day2_fastq.md

 ## 5️⃣ Running FastQC on Clean Reads
 - Now run fastqc on the cleaned fastq files.
-- write the output to clean_fastqc_output directory for the results.
+- write the output to trimmed_fastqc_output directory for the results.
 - Use Live Preview to view the html output.
 - Record the changes you see in the cleaned and trimmed reads